Alex Wheatle Day

 There will be a post-show panel featuring award-winning writer and poet Derek Owusu (Borderline Fiction), actors Sheyi Cole (who played Alex) and Elliot Edusah (who played Alex’s best friend Valin) in Small Axe, Steve McQueen’s anthology film series, and Iyare Igiehon, film and TV industry executive and former Creative Diversity Partner at the BBC where Alex’s Crongton was adapted for TV.

-Alex Wheatle, aka the ‘Brixton Bard’, wrote 21 books, including a novella, and won the London Arts Board Writers Prize 2000 for Brixton Rock, the Guardian’s Children’s Fiction Award in 2016 and the Renaissance Quiz Writers’ Choice Award for Crongton Knights.
-The BBC’s adaptation of Crongton won the RTS Award for Best Children’s Programme 2026 and has been nominated for a BAFTA Television Award 2026.
+Alex Wheatle, aka the ‘Brixton Bard’, wrote over 20 books, including novellas, and won the London Arts Board Writers Prize 2000 for Brixton Rock, the Guardian’s Children’s Fiction Award in 2016 and the Renaissance Quiz Writers’ Choice Award for Crongton Knights.
+The BBC’s adaptation of Crongton won the RTS Award for Best Children’s Programme 2026 and the Children’s Scripted BAFTA Television Award 2026.

 A regular visitor to schools and prisons across the country on literacy programmes, Alex believed that “creativity is a necessary tool to tackle the modern world for young people”.